isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2024-02-05-post-Second Reading Speech by Senior Parliamentary Secretary Rahayu Mahzam on the Criminal Procedure (Mis.md

 <p style="margin-left: 40px">(a) Clause 10 empowers the Police to search suspects at the point of arrest to detect and remove dangerous items from them.
 This is to prevent arrested persons from possibly using these items to harm themselves or others (such as the arresting officers and passers-by).</p>
 <p style="margin-left: 40px">(b) Clause 3 removes the requirement for the Police to physically proceed to the crime scene when investigating arrestable offences, which, with advancements in technology and changes in the profile of crimes, is no longer always necessary or relevant.
 To be clear, the CPC currently already provides for circumstances where the Police need not investigate into arrestable offences and there is no change to this with the proposed amendments.</p>
 <p style="margin-left: 40px">(c) Clause 5 allows the Police to conduct a search without warrant at a place when they have reason to believe that the relevant evidence is in the possession or power of a suspect of an arrestable offence.</p>
-<ul><ul>(i) Currently, the Police can already perform a search without warrant for arrestable offences in certain circumstances.
-For example, if the Police have reason to believe that a suspect would be uncooperative or is likely to destroy the evidence before a search can be conducted.</ul></ul>
+<p style="margin-left: 60px">(i) Currently, the Police can already perform a search without warrant for arrestable offences in certain circumstances.
+For example, if the Police have reason to believe that a suspect would be uncooperative or is likely to destroy the evidence before a search can be conducted.</p>
-<ul><ul>(ii) The difficulty is that it is not always straightforward for Police to make such a determination at the onset.
+<p style="margin-left: 60px">(ii) The difficulty is that it is not always straightforward for Police to make such a determination at the onset.
 Often, Police can only reasonably assess the cooperativeness of a suspect after having engaged him or her or sent the production order.
-Requiring that the Police do so in all cases is not practicable as that would put the suspects on notice and allow them to tamper or destroy evidence.</ul></ul>
+Requiring that the Police do so in all cases is not practicable as that would put the suspects on notice and allow them to tamper or destroy evidence.</p>
-<ul><ul>(iii) The amendment is a practical one that allows for more effective Police investigations.</ul></ul>
+<p style="margin-left: 60px">(iii) The amendment is a practical one that allows for more effective Police investigations.</p>
-<ul><ul>(iv) I would like to highlight that several pre-requisites must be fulfilled before the Police can exercise this power.
+<p style="margin-left: 60px">(iv) I would like to highlight that several pre-requisites must be fulfilled before the Police can exercise this power.
 First, they must be investigating an arrestable offence.
 Second, the Police must have reason to believe that the document or thing is in the possession or control of a person, reasonably suspected of having committed the offence.
 This clause does not give the Police carte blanche powers to search anyone or anything.
-It also does not give the Police powers to frisk and search individuals walking along the streets just because the Police find them suspicious.</ul></ul>
+It also does not give the Police powers to frisk and search individuals walking along the streets just because the Police find them suspicious.</p>

 {:start="35"}
-35. The second category of the amendments will expand the powers of certain non-Police LEAs.&nbsp;&nbsp;
+35. The second category of the amendments will expand the powers of certain non-Police LEAs.

 <p style="margin-left: 40px">(a) Clause 11 empowers CNB officers, immigration officers and prison officers to pursue and arrest a person who has escaped from the lawful custody of their respective agency, another specified LEA, or a prescribed LEA.</p>
-<ul><ul>(i) Currently, only the Police and the officer from whose custody a person has escaped are empowered to pursue and arrest him.</ul></ul>
+<p style="margin-left: 60px">(i) Currently, only the Police and the officer from whose custody a person has escaped are empowered to pursue and arrest him.</p>
-<ul><ul>(ii) However, officers from CNB, ICA and Prisons can also play significant roles in arrest operations.
-For instance, ICA officers may come across the person at the checkpoint and can arrest him.</ul></ul>
+<p style="margin-left: 60px">(ii) However, officers from CNB, ICA and Prisons can also play significant roles in arrest operations.
+For instance, ICA officers may come across the person at the checkpoint and can arrest him.</p>
-<ul><ul>(iii) This amendment will enhance joint Home Team operations and allow the Home Team Departments to operate more effectively together.</ul></ul>
+<p style="margin-left: 60px">(iii) This amendment will enhance joint Home Team operations and allow the Home Team Departments to operate more effectively together.</p>

 <p style="margin-left: 40px">(b) To give another example, Clause 7 empowers non-Police LEAs to investigate bail and absconding offences arising from the predicate offences under their purview.
 Currently, such officers have to seek the Police’s assistance to investigate such offences.</p>
-<ul><ul>(i) For greater efficiency, the relevant LEA, which is more familiar with the details of the case, will have the powers to investigate the bail and absconding offences committed by the same accused person and arising from the case which they are investigating.</ul></ul>
+<p style="margin-left: 60px">(i) For greater efficiency, the relevant LEA, which is more familiar with the details of the case, will have the powers to investigate the bail and absconding offences committed by the same accused person and arising from the case which they are investigating.</p>

 <b>G.  Disclosure provisions</b>